SynrgStudio/quicksnap/README.md

 * Select the object or the vertices/edges/faces/curve points you want to move
 * Enable the tool using the hotkey (Ctrl+Shift+V by default)
 * Select the type of point you want to snap from/to, by either:
-  * Usin a hotkey:  1 or V: Vertices/curve points, 2 or E: Edge centers, 3 or F: Face centers, O: Origins
+  * Usin a hotkey:  1 or V: Vertices/curve points, 2 or E: Edge centers, 3 or F: Face centers, 4: Grid Snap, O: Origins
   * Opening the pie menu (by using the same hotkey as the one to enable the tool (Ctrl+Shift+V by default)) and chose what you snap from/to (Vertices and curve points / edge midpoints / face centers)

 * To snap you have two options: